Comparing NeoGames (NGMS) and The Competition

-NeoGames (NASDAQ:NGMS – Get Rating) is one of 34 publicly-traded companies in the “Amusement & recreation services” industry, but how does it weigh in compared to its competitors?
-We will compare NeoGames to similar businesses based on the strength of its analyst recommendations, earnings, valuation, risk, institutional ownership, profitability and dividends.
+NeoGames (NASDAQ:NGMS – Get Rating) is one of 34 publicly-traded companies in the “Amusement & recreation services” industry, but how does it contrast to its peers?
+We will compare NeoGames to similar businesses based on the strength of its institutional ownership, valuation, analyst recommendations, risk, earnings, dividends and profitability.

-This table compares NeoGames and its competitors’ net margins, return on equity and return on assets.
+This table compares NeoGames and its peers’ net margins, return on equity and return on assets.

 |Net Margins